hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Why did I burn out and how can I prevent?
+  * Seek to understand, not to finish
+  * Seek to explore, not to claim
+  * Seek for learning and be humble, do not be prideful
+  * Take your time, do not rush
+  * Be consistent

+* Progression?
+What would you like to become?
 * Breathe
-* enjoy the present/process journey, not the destination
+* Enjoy the present/process journey, not the destination

 * Dont feel pride in what you accomplish because that will ruin the fun in the long run
   * Be content and happy for just exploring.
 Imagine you are surfing and you take pride in 'oh I surfed that big wave, or oh I'm so better than others', you'll not enjoy the moment...